Building CharacterPresident of Brigham Young University September 8, 2015 • Devotional

 We are blessed to have good role models of character at the university—both among the faculty and staff, as well as in the student body.
 To that end I would ask all of us to consider the impact our actions and decisions have on others.
-Our actions and attitudes may affect others—for good or bad—more profoundly than we realize.

 I join Peggy in welcoming you to the new school year.
 For some of you, including an unprecedented number of returned missionaries, this will be your first semester as full-time students at BYU.
 Others are back for another round.
 For all, it is a wonderful time of new opportunities, challenges, and, we hope, optimism.
 As Peggy mentioned, the women’s volleyball and soccer teams are both ranked nationally.
 The men’s and women’s cross-country teams both won their first meets.
 And this past weekend the football team demonstrated that Book of Mormon scriptures apply to our times.
 Read Moroni 7:29 before you watch the replay of that last play.